VD44/Quick-NLP/README.md

 ```bash
 $ bash get_data.sh snli
 ```
-The transformer classification model is used is applied to this task.
+The transformer classification model is applied to this task.
 It uses the pretrained language model params from https://github.com/openai/finetune-transformer-lm.
-These weights downloaded using:
+These weights can be downloaded using:
 ```bash
 $ bash get_data.sh pretrained_lm
 # and then train